jschristie/docs/sources/how-to/idp_initiated_sso.md

 # IDP Initiated SSO with Gluu Server

-An IdP Initiated SSO flow is a SSO operation that intiate from the IdP Security Domain.
-IdP server create a Federation SSO Response and redirecting the user to the SP with the response message.
+IDP initiated SSO enables the SAML Response to be sent to an SP landing page.
 In this documentation we are going to see how we can configure a SSO which is IDP-initiated in Gluu Server.

 ## Requirements